Published by Economic Times August 27, 2014

-When the queue becomes visible, the load and capacity is revealed for the entire organization, leading to further improvements like multi-skilling in critical departments with longer queues.
+When the queue becomes visible, the load and capacity is revealed for the entire organization, leading to further improvements such as multi-skilling in critical departments with longer queues.
 The combined effect of initial steps and improvement efforts usually releases capacity to the extent that the queues become shorter than the WIP norm in various resource groups.
 The rule of WIP norm needs enforcing in very few resource groups.
-As the leadtime reduces for all projects, and queuing delays are restricted to few resource groups, it is crucial to start managing individual projects in the time domain to prevent work expansion at a resource level.
+As the leadtime reduces for all projects, and queuing delays are restricted to a few resource groups, it is crucial to start managing individual projects in the time domain to prevent work expansion at a resource level.

 However, if one tries to schedule task milestones, there is a chance of one activating the vicious loop of rampant re-prioritization.
 In this environment of scope and task time uncertainty, there is no need to be precise with detailed project plans.
-Projects can be planned with “touch time” clearly demarcated from the total time; rest of the time is set aside as common project buffer to absorb the uncertainty in execution.
+Projects can be planned with ‘touch time’ clearly demarcated from the total time; the remaining time is set aside as common project buffer to absorb the uncertainty in execution.
 The touch time is uninterrupted work time of the task modules.
-Once work is initiated on a specific project, and variability of environment kicks in, one gets to know the rate of buffer consumption as compared to the rate of work completion.
+Once work is initiated on a specific project, and variability of the environment kicks in, one gets to know the rate of buffer consumption as compared to the rate of work completion.
 This analysis across many projects also helps in changing priority in waiting queues.
 It also provides the much required visibility and control on progress of overall projects.
-The visibility not only helps bring top management attention to unresolved issues but also provides objective information about departments where buffer burn out rate is consistently high.
+The visibility not only helps bring top management attention to unresolved issues, but also provides objective information about departments where buffer burn out rate is consistently high.

 Many new product development organizations in India, particularly in complex auto and consumer goods environments, have started adopting the above flow principles, setting up new industry benchmarks in lead-time and output.